iterate-ch/docs/protocols/onedrive.md

 There are some limitations that you should keep in mind while working with.

-- We've added support for Microsoft 365 China in **Cyberduck 7.8 / Mountain Duck 4.4** but aren't able to verify if it works properly.
 - No interoperability with Microsoft 365 for US Government (other services may apply as well)
 - Native file locking only exists for OneDrive Business (Microsoft 365 Business), it is not supported for regular consumer use.